Dictionary » Positive Words » Refine – Meaning, Definition, Synonyms and Antonyms

 4. How is “refine” different from “define”?

-“Define” means to describe the exact meaning of something, while “refine” means to improve or perfect it.
+“Define” means to explain the exact meaning of something, while “refine” means to improve or perfect it.

 Explore more R words